 Generate ideas – Make creative plans – Test these in action

-Staying Truly Connected will build your confidence as a digital leader, unlocking creativity to engage colleagues and motivate teams while working from home.
+Staying Truly Connected will build your confidence as a manager leading online, unlock creativity to engage your colleagues and help you to motivate teams while working from home.

-Structured around how you identify and respond to people’s needs, develop a feedback-rich culture and lead productive, collaborative, meetings, this is the starting point for your journey to truly connect with one another.
-All the techniques can be adapted to use in person or just online, and are designed to help prepare you and your team for the challenges and opportunities of the new academic year.
+Structured around how you identify and respond to people’s needs, develop a feedback-rich culture and lead productive, collaborative, meetings, this is the starting point for your journey to stay truly connected with the people you work with, influence and lead.
+All the techniques can be adapted to use in person or online, and are designed to help prepare you and your team for the challenges and opportunities of 2020-21 as we adjust to increasingly blended ways of working in the future.

-Whilst we work remotely, people’s needs and ways of adapting are often very different from one another, and the support and guidance needed varies enormously too.
-Being able to build strong, resilient connections based on trust and feedback takes on new urgency, and so does knowing how best to enable collective decision-making online, rather than in a meeting room.
+The shift to working from home has revealed more than ever how, people’s needs and ways of adapting can often be very different from one another, and the support and guidance needed varies enormously too.
+Being able to build strong, resilient connections based on trust and feedback is a priority, as is knowing how best to enable collective decision-making online, not just in a meeting room.

 ❝Staying Truly Connected helped me focus each week on my relationships at work, and I was able to reflect on what was and wasn’t working through the various online activities.
 It was powerful to share my experiences and to learn from others.
 Our collective focus on responding to COVID-19, provided a shared objective that meant the richness of our connection was amazing.❞